on all US orders over $99

 It’s time to take a “chill pill.”
 Supplementing with magnesium is key with today’s fast-paced lifestyles.
 Magnesium is essential for the proper functioning of your central nervous system and has a relaxing effect on everything from anxiety to tense muscles.

-Over the years, I’ve noticed people still have symptoms of deficiency even when they’re supplementing with plenty of magnesium.
+Over the years, I’ve noticed people still have symptoms of deficiency from missing minerals even when they’re supplementing with plenty of magnesium.
 I found absorbability is a big issue when it comes to magnesium supplements.
 Many forms of magnesium clear constipation and even cause loose stools before you can get to the dose you need.
 Our Mag-Key was specially formulated to be readily absorbed without the digestive consequences.
 It contains Magnesium Glycinate for your mind, Magnesium Malate for your muscles, Magnesium Taurate for your heart, and Magnesium Orotate for your cells, along with Vitamin B6 for optimal absorption.

 For decades, we’ve been advised to eat less than 2500mg of salt.
 However, recent studies show an increase in deaths from heart disease when consuming less than 3000mg of salt.
 Sodium, Chloride, and a variety of trace minerals are all balanced in unrefined salt.
 A moderate amount of good salt is important; it positively affects your energy levels, your adrenal health, and your cellular pH levels.